quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 Other qlog documents can define their own CDDL-compatible (struct) types (e.g., separately for each Packet type that a protocol supports).

-> Note to RFC editor: Please remove the follow text in this section before publication.
+> Note to RFC editor: Please remove the following text in this section before publication.

 The main general CDDL syntax conventions in this document a reader